-The SIL standard simply gives a way to estimate and to fix that probability.
+The SIL standard simply gives a way to estimate and to fix that probability to minimize the risk to pay a cost.

 In fact, the probability P is strongly connected to the system designed to minimize the risk of the outcome: its range runs from the event frequency F, when there is no protection system, down to a level defined by the system functionality.